BrooklinJazz/hangmean/README.md

 **Like hangman, but meaner.**

+Currently, this project is just hangman.
+I've still got to make it...mean.

 ## Getting Started

-Clone the project and run 'mix' in the command line to start playing.
+1. Clone the project
+2. run 'iex -S mix' in the command line to start playing.
+3. run Hangmean.start() to begin playing.